JuliaGraphs/Graphs.jl/README.md

 this repository, but the current code base is unrelated to the old Graphs code and is derived purely from LightGraphs.
 To access the history of the old Graphs code, you can start from [commit 9a25019](https://github.com/JuliaGraphs/Graphs.jl/commit/9a2501948053f60c630caf9d4fb257e689629041).

+**Transition from LightGraphs to Graphs:**

+LightGraphs and Graphs are functionally identical, still there are some steps involved making the change:

+* Change LG to Graphs in your Project.toml
+* Update your using/imports
+* Update your type constraints
+* Increment your version number (Following SEMVER we suggest a patch release when no graph related functionality is made available through the API, otherwise a major release)
+* Tag a release

+## Overview

 Graphs offers both (a) a set of simple, concrete graph implementations -- `Graph` (for undirected graphs) and `DiGraph` (for directed graphs), and (b) an API for